ryanwyg/Chicago-Data-Package/README.md

 App](https://github.com/ryanwyg/Chicago-Data-Package/blob/master/ChicagoDataExplorer.png)

 The app is made into two sections, a spatial data explorer section (“The Maps”) and a non-spatial data explorer section(“The Tables”).
-Both uses a sidebar to select specific variables of interest, and has the functionality for downloading the data.
+Both use sidebars to select specific variables of interest, and has the functionality for downloading the data.

 Known Issues
 ------------

 ### Data Package
+The "Crime" and "Divvy Trips" datasets are very large and not supported on Github.

 ### Data Explorer App
+Irrelevant selection is currently not greyed out in visualization tab (e.g. "Year" slider is always there yet only one dataset would utilize this functionality);
 Scrolling is buggy in the data table visualization (second tab);
+App is not optimized for mobile.

 Future Improvements
 -------------------